SM Spirituality Media

 Definition

-Indian sage (1879–1950) widely regarded as the most influential exponent of advaitanon-duality — of the modern era.
-At sixteen he underwent a spontaneous death-experience that resolved into a stable recognition of the Self; he spent the rest of his life on the south slope of Arunachala mountain in Tamil Nadu, answering questions from visitors who came from across the world.
+Indian sage (1879–1950), widely regarded as the most influential modern exponent of advaita, or non-duality§.
+At sixteen he underwent a spontaneous death-experience that resolved into a stable recognition of the Self.
+He spent the rest of his life on the south slope of Arunachala mountain in Tamil Nadu, answering questions from visitors who came from across the world.
 His core instruction was a single practice: self-enquiry, the question Who am I?

 written by editorial · revised continuously